DPDK/dpdk/doc/guides/prog_guide/gpudev.rst

 - Interoperability with device-specific library through generic handlers.
 - Allocate and free memory on the device.
 - Register CPU memory to make it visible from the device.
+- Communication between the CPU and the device.

+The whole CPU - GPU communication is implemented using CPU memory visible from the GPU.

 API Overview